Field(s) of expertise

 - Support the updating and maintenance of CAD and FE models databases.

-- Support the preparation and execution of mechanical tests (modal survey, sine, random, acoustics, micro-vibration, shock, etc) for spacecraft & launchers by performing and/or reviewing analytical predictions and procedures.
+- Support the preparation and execution of mechanical tests (modal survey, sine, random, acoustics, micro-vibration, shock, etc) for spacecraft & launchers of Agency projects by performing and/or reviewing analytical predictions and procedures.

 - Perform assessments of shock response data.